 The present paper combines the virtues of exploiting large information sets and allowing for movements in the error variance.
 The overfitting issue mentioned above is solved as follows.
 First, we use a Dirichlet-Laplace (DL) prior specification \citep[see][]{bhattacharya2015dirichlet} on the VAR coefficients.
-This prior is a global-local shrinkage prior in the spirit of \cite{polson2010shrink}; it enables us to heavily shrink the parameter space but at the same time provides enough flexibility to allow for non-zero regression coefficients if necessary.
+This prior is a global-local shrinkage prior in the spirit of \cite{polson2010shrink} that enables us to heavily shrink the parameter space but at the same time provides enough flexibility to allow for non-zero regression coefficients if necessary.
 Second, a factor stochastic volatility model on the VAR errors grants a parsimonious representation of the time-varying error variance-covariance matrix of the VAR.
-To deal with the computational complexity, we exploit the fact that, conditionally on the latent factors and their loadings, equation by equation estimation becomes possible within each MCMC iteration.
-Moreover, we apply recent advances for fast sampling from high dimensional multivariate Gaussian distributions \citep{bhattacharya2015fast} that enables us to estimate models with hundreds of thousands of autoregressive parameters and an error covariance matrix with tens of thousands nontrivial time-varying elements on a quarterly US dataset in a reasonable amount of time.
-In a careful analysis we show to what extent our proposed method improves upon a set of standard algorithms typically used to simulate from the joint posterior distribution of large dimensional Bayesian VARs.
+To deal with the computational complexity, we exploit the fact that, conditionally on the latent factors and their loadings, equation-by-equation estimation becomes possible within each MCMC iteration.
+Moreover, we apply recent advances for fast sampling from high dimensional multivariate Gaussian distributions \citep{bhattacharya2015fast} that permit estimation of models with hundreds of thousands of autoregressive parameters and an error covariance matrix with tens of thousands of nontrivial time-varying elements on a quarterly US dataset in a reasonable amount of time.
+In a careful analysis, we show to what extent our proposed method improves upon a set of standard algorithms typically used to simulate from the joint posterior distribution of large dimensional Bayesian VARs.

 We first assess the merits of our approach in an extensive simulation study based on a range of different data generating processes.
 Relative to a set of competing benchmark specifications we show that, in terms of point estimates, the proposed global-local shrinkage prior yields precise parameter estimates and successfully introduces shrinkage in the modeling framework, without overshrinking significant signals.